 Quite simply, Optical Character Recognition (OCR) is the process of ensuring that electronic files that have been scanned are fully searchable and editable in regards to the text that is found within them.

-Once documents have been scanned, they are generally converted into digital images (such as PDFs), and with OCR conversion, they can be developed into fully editable files including:
+Once that the documents are scanned, they are generally converted into digital images (such as PDFs), and with OCR conversion, they can be developed into fully editable files including:

 - PDF searchable formats